antuniooh/numerical-calculation-database-analysis/README.md

 <!-- ABOUT THE PROJECT -->
 ## 💻 About The Project
-Projeto semestral para a matéria de Cálculo Númerico, disciplina cursada no Centro Universitário FEI.
-Consiste na análise de um database

-## Funcionalidade
+Semester project for the subject of Numerical Calculus, a subject taken at Centro Universitário FEI.
+It consists of analyzing a database

-**1 - Leitura** - Realiza a leitura do database, eliminando dados duplicados, das NAN e dados faltantes.
+**1 - Read** - It reads the database, eliminating duplicate data, NAN and missing data.

 ![image](images/read.png)

-**2 - Regressão Linear** - Realiza a regressão linear múltipla e o gráfico da regressão.
+**2 - Linear Regression** - Performs multiple linear regression and graphing the regression.

 ![image](images/regression.png)

-**3 - Coeficente de Regressão** - Determinar o coeficiente de determinação R2 da regressão linear múltipla.
+**3 - Regression Coefficient** - Determine the coefficient of determination R2 of the multiple linear regression.

 ![image](images/coefficent.png)

-**4 - Coeficiente de correlação de Pearson** - Calcula o coeficiente de correlação de Pearson.
+**4 - Pearson's correlation coefficient** - Calculates the Pearson correlation coefficient.

 ![image](images/pearson.png)

-**5 - Coeficiente de correlação de Spearman** - Calcula o coeficiente de correlação de Spearman.
+**5 - Spearman's correlation coefficient** - Calculates Spearman's correlation coefficient.

 ![image](images/spearman.png)